 Mike Beavers – Chief Commercial Officer

-He built the delivery capability for a Managed Services Provider that grew to $40m in 2.5 years, and was responsible driving recurring revenue growth.
+He built the delivery capability for a Managed Services Provider that grew to $40m in 2.5 years, and was responsible for driving recurring revenue growth.

 Justin Roby – Chief Technology Officer

 He is one of the most certified consultants in the U.S., and owner of an IT business.
-He’s Responsible for driving efficiency gains and competitive advantage.
+He’s responsible for driving efficiency gains and competitive advantage.